We help young adults live well today and for the rest of their lives.

 She started Dakotafire Media with business partner Troy McQuillen in 2011.
 Since 2017, she’s been providing editing and graphic design services to clients across the country.
 In addition to running Dakotafire Media, Heidi is co-owner of Dakota Sisu Farm with her husband, David, as well as mother to two children.

-While serving as an Evaluation Association with L&F, Courtney is currently pursuing a Master of Public Health degree from South Dakota State University.
-As an MPH graduate student, Courtney dedicated to helping others with mental illness, as it has greatly impacted her own life personally and professionally.
+While serving as an Evaluation Association with L&F, Courtney received her Master of Public Health degree from South Dakota State University and is a graduate of the University of Wisconsin-La Crosse with her Bachelor of Science Degree in General Biology.
+As an MPH graduate student, Courtney dedicated her time to helping others with mental illness, as it has greatly impacted her own life personally and professionally.
 She finds she is most fulfilled working and dedicating her time to nonprofit organizations that provide strength to vulnerable populations.

 In Courtney’s free time, she loves to be outdoors, whether hiking, boating, swimming, or reading in the sunshine.
-Courtney currently lives in Sioux Falls with her boyfriend, a fellow graduate student (Pharm.D.) at South Dakota State University.
+Courtney currently lives in Wausau, WI with her fiancée, Nathan.

 Dr. Anne Wessels Kelly serves as the President of the Board of Directors for The Lost & Found Association.
 She is the Dean of the College of Leadership and Public Service and Chair of the Department of Psychology and Behavioral Sciences at Dakota Wesleyan University, where she has taught since 2000.
 She earned her B.A. from the Evergreen State College and her M.A. and Ph.D. in experimental psychology from the University of Nevada, Reno.
 As a Certified Psychological Autopsy Investigator, she has worked with bereaved individuals and families in several states to conduct psychological autopsy research, both at the request of the American Association of Suicidology and of those who have established contact privately.